hrennau/greenfox/README.md

 # greenfox
 A command-line tool for validating filesystem trees against a greenfox schema.

-Not for participants of the **Greenfox Tutorial at Declarative Amsterdam 2020**, Oct 08, 14:00 - 15:30 -
+Note for participants of the **Greenfox Tutorial at Declarative Amsterdam 2020**, Oct 08, 14:00 - 15:30 -

    The contents of this project will still change until Thursday - please make sure to checkout again on Wednesday, Oct 07, evening